lucastliu/FanFrames/amazon-rekognition-video-analyzer/README.md

 Link to the original AWS blog post: https://aws.amazon.com/blogs/machine-learning/create-a-serverless-solution-for-video-frame-analysis-and-alerting/
 Link to the original repository (aws-samples): https://github.com/aws-samples/amazon-rekognition-video-analyzer

+## Exta setup steps

+After you've gone through the 'Preparing your development environment' and 'configuring the project' there are a couple extra steps to take during the 'build the prototype' steps.

+* To perform face detection using cv2 (and not the amazon rekognition originally used in the prototype) you will need to setup an S3 bucket and upload to it the haarcascade_frontalface_alt.xml file from the face_detection directory of this project.
+You will need to enter the name of this bucket into the imageprocessor function (until we add this to the name to a config file)

+* After executing pynt createstack, go onto the AWS console.
+Under services select Lambda.
+You should see two lambda functions, framefetcher and imageprocessor.
+For both framefetcher and imageprocessor click on the function and change the python version from 2.7 to 3.7.
+(I'll have to change some config files to do this automatically, so please bear with me until then :) )

 ## Some extra notes

 Some slight modifications were made to this project, mainly in the lambda functions: